 His other qualities?

-Howard might be right about “talkative and boastful” — voyageurs weren’t shy in discussion their feats of daring.
+Howard might be right about “talkative and boastful” — voyageurs weren’t shy in discussing their feats of daring.

 But at a later time, Toussaint apologized to Prince Maximilian for not speaking Hidatsa correctly, though he’d lived with the tribes for many years.